JohannSiemens/JohannSiemens/README.md

 # 💫 About Me:
 I am an IT Architect, with a big passion for web development, spending a large amount of my free time to develop web applications to solve different problems for small business owners.

+**Information for interested employers:**
+I am currently working on a web application in my own side business (german Nebengewerbe), which i am going to launch as a SaaS and is a private project within my github repository.
+I started this project right after finishing my Web Development bootcamp at neuefische in sommer 2023.
+It is an application based on the create.t3.gg stack including Next.js, Prisma, Tailwind, Typescript, Zod, tRPC & Next-Auth.
+I have implemented a whole signUp Workflow which is GDPR compliant and a payment process for the application with paddle.com (UK based Merchant or Record).
+The application itself is going to be deployed on Vercel and my MySQL database is hosted at Planetscale.
+Based on this criteria its considered a Fullstack-App.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/JohannSiemens)